Series as of 2024

 Carry out scientific inquiry with modern quantitative methods

-Critically evaluate real-world scenarios affected by intertemporal scarcity of resources
+Critically evaluate real-world scenarios affected by

 Approach policymaking with a multidisciplinary mindset